 VoIP – Voice over Internet Protocol.
 This is an umbrella term for any form of voice communications where voice is carried over any IP network.
-This could, for example, be over your internal office data network, or over the Internet.
+This could be over a private data network (eg your office network) or over the Internet.

-SIP/IAX/VoIP trunks – Use your broadband connection to make calls, often reducing the cost.
-Can be used in conjunction with an IP PBX for the “best of both worlds” – high quality calls for every day use while using trunks to save on international call charges.
+SIP trunks – Use your broadband connection to make calls, often reducing the cost.
+Can be used in conjunction with an traditional premise based PBX (extra card may be required) for the “best of both worlds” – high quality calls for every day use while using trunks to save on line rental and call charges.

 ISDN lines are due for retirement in 2025!!